 New District Meal Policy

-Please read new District Meal Policy BP 3551.1 Meal Charge
+Please see Districts New Meal Policy BP 3551.1 Meal Charge

-Directly to Cafeteria to be deposit in your child’s account
+Cash: Directly to the school cafeteria to deposit the money in your child’s account.

 We comply with local, state, and federal health and safety regulations.
 To review the most recent health inspection reports, contact Sweetwater Union High Schoool District and Nutrition Services Department at 619-691-5510.